[Updated] How to identify evergreen content

 - Could you re-purpose this content into other forms and downloadable resources?

 Step 5: Look at publish date and compare with update date

 Again, conditional formatting (date published vs date updated) can aid this.
 As a landing page best practice, David advises you revisit and update them regularly (guided by data from the page).

 “Apply conditional formatting to the publish date.
 If it’s before a year ago, colour code it red, and if it’s anything in the last 12 months, colour it green – there’s no point updating those.
 It very quickly allows you to see just how many landing pages are old and need revisiting.
 If they’re old but still have a high submission rate, you’ll want to re-promote them and get a new audience seeing them, as the content is clearly still valuable to visitors.”

-David suggests performing these checkups on your landing pages once a year.
 After each review, make sure you report and present the data back to your team so they can plan which actions to take as a result of the findings.
 Organise your data from the start through conditional formatting, into all the different categories that will be helpful to your business.
 Once you’ve done that, you can start to think about what your benchmarks for key performance indicators are.

 This is a chance for you to update some of the bigger content offers you have, and optimise them, by reviewing the copy or conversion points.
 If they’re still doing well, how and when can you promote them?
 Plan ahead for the next 3-6 months to see where you can fit them into your promotional calendar and make sure this content keeps working for your business – it's far more effective to do this than to keep churning out new content for the sake of it.

 Get help with your HubSpot portal